 The NBER study also mentions issues with overconfidence (p.
-32), proving that vision and confidence need to be balanced with basic practicalities, like a realistic business plan.
+32), proving that that two of the characteristics of successful entrepreneurs, vision and confidence, need to be balanced with basic practicalities, like a realistic business plan.

 Being motivated to work long hours without a guaranteed reward (and risking becoming worse off) is a common characteristic of successful entrepreneurs.

 NBER research (p.11) surfaced an important aspect of this trait, “achievement motivation,” that drives successful entrepreneurs.
-The researchers of this study note that:
+The researchers of this key characteristic study note that: